 At the close of the '70s, John moved to New York as the program director of another legendary station, WRVR.
 After the station changed ownership and format in 1980, John produced several national radio series and wrote for MTV until he hooked up with Pete Fornatale at WNEW-FM in 1985.
 He produced Pete's influential Mixed Bag program (later known as The Sunday Show on K-Rock) for 11 years, filling in when Pete was on vacation and interviewing artists such as Tom Waits, Randy Newman and Bonnie Raitt.
 All the while John was working full-time as the Promotion & Marketing Director at WNEW-AM and WYNY and later, having converted to public radio, as the Marketing & Communications Director at WNYC.
 It was his work with Pete Fornatale which prompted WFUV to contact Platt in April 1997.

-The father of two grown daughters, he lives on Long Island with his wife, actress Sheila Sheffield.
-He is active in his church and and community.
+The father of two grown daughters and grandfather of three, he lives on Long Island with his wife of more than 45 years, Sheila Sheffield Platt.
+He is active in his church and community.